WowSoLaggy/HeightCalibrator/README.md

 ###Algorithm

 1. Initialization
-  1. Find intersection point for the line that connects posts' bottoms and the line that connects posts' tops.
+  1. Find the intersection point for the line that connects posts' bottoms and the line that connects posts' tops.
 Do it each to each post.
 As a result we have a vector of intersection points.
   2. Find the skyline via the Least Squares method.
 2. Usage
   1. Find the furthest post from the test post.
 Count only y-coordinate distance that we assume as the scene depth (it's incorrect but that is all the information we have).